GiovanniBillo/AP_HOMEWORK_3/README.md

 - more getter and setter methods for DataFrameWrapper
 - python function with C++ callback to reduce the size of the dataframe
 - Enhance functor which polimorphically allows classes from both modules to use some magic methods and plot data.
+- Easy installation with `pip`

+### Individual contributions

+Giovanni Billo
+- Python bindings for the DataFrameWrapper module
+- improved project structure
+- added methods and functionalities to DataFrameWrapper in both languages
+- Enhance functor
+- comparison file
+- `pip` packaging

+Tommaso Piscitelli
+- Python bindings for the DataFrameWrapper module
+- Interpolation part of the Enhance functor
+- python tests for interpolation

 ### Performance comparison
 The file comparison.py leverages decorators and the functor Compare() to time the speed of our C++ bindings against some popular python libraries like NumPy and SciPy.